InesMeunier/ece-webtech-2021-fall/courses/webtech/modules/04.react/index.md

 * Created by Jordan Walke at Facebook
 * First deployed on Facebook’s newsfeed in 2011, Instagram in 2012
 * Released under the MIT License as an open source project in May of 2013
-* Additional projects such as React Native for mobile and React Fiber would follow in 2015 and 2017 respectively
+* Additional projects such as React Native for mobile would follow in 2015

 ## How is it different